 Picnic Under the Stars

-I wanted to share a fun idea for next weekend, a picnic under the stars, to view the Perseid Meteor Shower.
+I wanted to share a fun idea for your weekend, a picnic under the stars, to view all the great astrological events going right now.

 *Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.